 ]]>

-This article explains how to configure SGBox APP in order to restore your log or Database to SGBox.
+This article explains how to configure SGBox App Restore in order to restore your Raw log data, Raw logs signatures, Database and Settings.

 Requirements:

-If you select Raw log data you need also to specify a start date and host list you want restore.
+• Raw log data Allows you to restore encrypted raw logs.
+You must also specify a start date and the host list you wish to restore.

 ]]>